karmasta13/learning-station/AWS-learning/README.md

 - **2006**: AWS was officially launched as a comprehensive cloud computing platform, enabling businesses to access scalable and flexible IT infrastructure services.

-- **2006**: The first product of AWS, Amazon S3 (Simple Storage Service), was launched.
+- **2006**: The first product of AWS, Amazon S3 (Simple Storage Service), was launched in March.
 It offered scalable storage solutions for customers to store and retrieve any amount of data from anywhere on the web.
+Then EC2 (Elastic Compute Cloud) was launched in August

 - **2007**: Over 180,000 developers had signed up for AWS, highlighting the growing popularity and adoption of the platform.